16 tricks for cheaper train fares

 The price cap is reviewed every three months (though prior to October 2022 it was every six months).

-The price cap will next change on 1 January 2025.
-We already know that this is £1,738.
-After this, it’ll change again on 1 April 2025, a change that will be announced in February 2025.
+The price cap will next change on 1 April 2025.
+After this, it’ll change again on 1 July 2025, a change that will be announced in May 2025.

 Price cap announcements & changes